History of Palestine: Achaemenid period

 Nomadic Arabian tribes roamed the Negev desert.
 They were of paramount strategic and economic importance to the Persians due to their control of desert trade routes stretching from Gaza in the north, an important trading center, to the Arabian peninsula in the south.
 Unlike the people in the provinces, the tribes were considered "friends" with the empire rather than subjects and they enjoyed some independence from Persia.

 Until the middle of the 4th century, the Qedarites were the dominant tribe whose territory ran from the Hejaz in the south to the Negev in the north.
 Around 380 BCE, the Qedarites joined a failed revolt against the Persians and as a consequence they lost their frankincense trade privileges.
 The trade privileges were taken over by the Nabataeans, an Arab tribe whose capital was in Petra in Transjordan.
 They established themselves in the Negev where they built a flourishing civilization.

 Despite the devastating Greco-Persian Wars, Greek cultural influences rose steadily.
 Greek coins began to circulate in the late 6th and early 5th centuries.
 Greek traders established trading posts along the coast in the 6th century from which Greek ceramics, artworks, and other luxury items were imported.
 These items were popular and no well-to-do household in Palestine would have lacked Greek pottery.
-Local potters imitated the Greek merchandise, though the quality of their goods were inferior to the Greeks.
-The first coins in Palestine were minted by the Phoenicians followed by Gaza, Ashkelon, and Ashdod.
+Local potters imitated the Greek merchandise, though the quality of their goods were inferior.
+The first coins in Palestine were minted by the Phoenicians.
 Yehud began minting coins in the second quarter of the 4th century.

 In 404 BCE, Egypt threw off the Persian yoke and began extending its domain of influence and military might in Palestine and Phoenicia, leading to confrontations with Persia.
 The political pendulum swung back and forth as territory was conquered and reconquered.
 For a brief period of time, Egypt controlled both coastal Palestine and Phoenicia.
 Egypt was eventually reconquered by Persia in 343.